shivi-a/shot-spotter/README.md

-# Shot Spotter - Camden, NJ
+# Shot Spotter - Camden, NJ!
 Visualization using the [Shotspotter](http://justicetechlab.org/shotspotter-data/) data from the Justice Tech Lab